mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Inclusion of PMUs in Rectangular Coordinates
-In the example above, our focus is solely on solving the AC state estimation using SCADA measurements.
-However, users have the option to also integrate PMUs into the AC state estimation, either in the rectangular or polar coordinate system.
+In the example above, the focus is solely on solving the AC state estimation using SCADA measurements.
+However, users can also integrate PMUs into the AC state estimation, either in the rectangular or polar coordinate system.

 The default approach is to include PMUs in the rectangular coordinate system:
 ```@example ACSEWLS